clirimemini/Keye/README.md

 First of all, you will have to clone the tool from Github to your server:
 > $ git clone https://github.com/clirimemini/Keye.git && cd Keye

-Next step is to create a Slack workspace, to where new recognized changes of urls will be sent to.
+Next step is to create a Slack workspace, to where new recognized changes of URLs will be sent to.
 Just browse to [https://slack.com/](https://slack.com/) and create a free account.

 Then, create a channel on your workspace.